 However, for any reason if you want to sync Dropbox with FTP, there is no direct way without using a third-party software.
 So it's a question on how to achieve sync Dropbox to FTP.

 Here, we recommend MultCloud to you.
 It is a free and professional multi-cloud manager which allows you to add many clouds into one platform for syncing.
-Those clouds include Dropbox, FTP/SFTP, Amazon Cloud Drive, Box, Google Drive, OneDrive, SugarSync, Copy, Evernote, Cloud Me, Cubby, Yandex, MediaFire, hubiC, and MEGA, etc. Like any sync with MultCloud, you have two ways to realize Dropbox to FTP sync.
+Those clouds include Dropbox, FTP/SFTP, Box, Google Drive, OneDrive, SugarSync, Copy, Evernote, Cloud Me, Cubby, Yandex, MediaFire, hubiC, and MEGA, etc. Like any sync with MultCloud, you have two ways to realize Dropbox to FTP sync.

 One-way Sync: The added, modified and deleted files in the source directory will be replicated to the target directory.
 However, the added, modified and deleted files in the target directory will not be replicated to the source directory.
 In addition, One-way Sync includes Simple Sync, Mirror Sync, Move Sync, Full Backup Sync, Incremental Backup Sync, Update Sync, Cumulative Sync.